 Our immigration lawyer in Czech Republic can present the differences between these three types of residence permits and can offer in-depth information on the documents and the procedures a person should follow when requesting one of the cards.
 Those seeking to spend a short period of time in Czech Republic must be aware that they should apply for a short-term residence permit if they are citizens of countries outside the EU.

-What are the basic conditions for obtaining residency in Czech Republic?
+What are the basic conditions for obtaining residency in Czech Republic in 2021?

 The document is not compulsory for EU nationals, but it can provide several advantages especially when the foreigner wants to apply for a driving license in Czech Republic, registering a vehicle in this country or for opening a bank account.
 It the EU national moving to Czech Republic has family members that are non-EU nationals, they must apply individually for a temporary residence permit.

 Foreigners from outside the EU can relocate to Czech Republic based on a long-term residence permit, which is issued if the foreigner will be staying in the country for a period of more than 90 days.
 Typically, foreigners are entitled to apply for this type of document if the following conditions are met: they have been living in this country for at least 90 days based on visa, they want to live here for at least one year and the reason of stay remains the same as the one for which they have arrived in this country, but specific exemptions are granted.

 According to the Ministry of the Interior of the Czech Republic, the long-term residence permit can be issued for purposes such as: studies, scientific research, investments, family reunification programs, business or employment.
 It must be noted that the long-term residence permit can be renewed upon it is expiration, and the procedure must be started 120 days before the end of the validity; our immigration lawyer in Czech Republic can present the basic legal requirements foreigner must meet.
 You can also ask for information on the requirements available for a permanent residence permit.